 Write an essay explaining your kindness project.
 This is a project that you conceived and led.
 We not only want to know what you did, but how it impacted you and your community, i.e. what ripples it is continuing to make.
 Your essay must meet the parameters detailed on the application.

 - High school seniors (grade 12) in the Kansas City metro area are eligible to participate.
+(This scholarship is intended for students in the Kansas City Metro Area.)

 Questions?
-Contact Meredith Webster.
+Contact Jill Andersen.